This article has links to products and services we love, which we may make commission from.

 Learn about the area’s history as you enjoy the Fall Foliage Train Ride through the historic part of Adams and see the beautiful scenery of the foliage.

-The ride is organized by Berkshires Scenic Railway Museum.
+The ride is organized by the Berkshires Scenic Railway Museum.

 If you plan to stay in the Berkshires, here’s our guide to hotels.